 History of Christmas

-Christmas is a celebration of the birth of Jesus Christ.
-The Roman church established December 25th as the birthday of Jesus Christ around A.D.
-310. Though questioned for several generations by the Eastern Church, December 25th became universal in the fifth century.
+Christmas is a celebration of the birth of Jesus Christ and has taken place on December 25th since around A.D.
+310. Though the date has changed over time, December 25th became widely accepted in the fifth century.

 Traditions and Confections at Christmas

 Many Christmas customs are based on the story of the birth of Christ.
-The tradition of giving presents stems from gifts the Three Wise Men brought to the baby Jesus.
-Singing Christmas carols is reminiscent of the gathering of angels, shepherds, Wise Men and animals that surrounded the baby Jesus.
-In time, the symbol most closely associated with Christmas today—the Christmas tree—became a holiday tradition.
-The Christmas tree was first commonly used in Germany to celebrate Christmas, and as the Germans settled in new lands, they brought this tradition with them.
+For example, the tradition of giving presents stems from gifts the Three Wise Men brought to the baby Jesus, and the singing Christmas carols is reminiscent of the gathering of visitors that surrounded the baby Jesus in the manger after his birth.
+However, one of the most visible Christmas traditions – the Christmas tree – was not associated directly with the birth of Jesus Christ.
+Instead, it was brought by the Germans to the United States and has now become a widely accepted Christmas tradition.